saloniankita/Saathi/README.md

 In this way, it can assist them in finding the suitable food items whenever they need by giving accurate and personalised results.

+### A demonstration of our app can be found here - https://youtu.be/7qsnlz7KLo0

 ## Extensions in Future

 +  For elderly people with poor eyesight